 When the car is turned off, the radio goes into standby mode and uses a small amount of power to keep its memory alive.

-This is known as a “parasitic draw” and can slowly drain your car battery over time.
+This is a “parasitic draw” and is slowly battery over time.

 To fix this problem, you can disconnect the battery from the car stereo every time you do not use it, but by doing this, the radio will reset each time you disconnect it from the power source.